Does Dave Ramsey know much about reverse mortgages?

-The plain and simple answer is a little bit, but not really.
-Dave Ramsey does a hit piece on reverse mortgages in which he does point out some of the less popular aspects of reverse mortgages, but he has no problems either exaggerating or just shows his ignorance about the product.
+Dave does a hit piece on reverse mortgages in which he points out some of the less popular aspects of the loan.
+However, he is either OK with exaggerating the truth or reveals his ignorance about how reverse mortgages work.

 Dave, where are you getting your info?

 Dave’s understanding of the rules of the HUD program is sadly mistaken in several areas.
 Dave thinks that homes worth more than $679,650 don’t qualify for a reverse mortgage, which is false.